-Formal Response to "Interior At Nice" and "Bathers By The River"
+Formal Response to "Interior At Nice"

-• Lighter and softer colors create a calm feeling.

-Gentle blues in the sky and sea, soft golden on the walls, chair, and balcony.
+- Lighter and softer colors create a calm feeling. - Gentle blues in the sky and sea, soft golden on the walls, chair, and balcony.
 Instead of a strong red on the floor, the red is very soft, which brings a balance of color as well.
 The white on the table seems transparent, as it is with the curtain as well.

-• He uses a "watercolor" style
+He uses a "watercolor" style

-The colors are very soft, almost transparent.
-This has a likeness to watercolors, which require multiple layers to lose transparency, and also are very light and soft.

-- There is a large difference in proportions. - The door to the balcony is extremely tall, not commonly seen in homes.
+- The colors are very soft, almost transparent.
+This has a likeness to watercolors, which require multiple layers to lose transparency, and also are very light and soft. - There is a large difference in proportions. - The door to the balcony is extremely tall, not commonly seen in homes.
 The golden chair is also extremely large compared to the figure on the balcony.
 The same goes for the table, which also seems excessively tall compared to the figure. - Angles seem almost off. - The golden chair at the bottom of the painting is facing straight up at the audience, yet the table in front of it is angled, as is the brown chair on the right.
-The chair also seems at an opposite angle to the door to the balcony, as if they are tilting in different directions entirely - At a place actually called "Nice," where this work seems to be depicting. - Darker colors are used in this piece. - Dark green, black, dark gray - Smudges are apparent.
+The chair also seems at an opposite angle to the door to the balcony, as if they are tilting in different directions entirely - At a place actually called "Nice," where this work seems to be depicting.